hunter11743/C-Tran/README_submission.md

 ### 2. HOK4KVIS
 This experimental model is trained to classify the presence of a label but also regress its output to the visibility of the region.
 As such its outputs are more in line with the requested probabilities.

+### 3. HOK4KVIS_noflip
+This model is trained similar to the previous model but without horizontal flips to better classify side labels.

 ## Results
 The file ```car_imgs_4000_results.csv``` shows the output of the two models and their perceived behaviour on the dataset.